 From this encounter Sharp became the most enthusiastic of the Morris collectors, travelling the length and breadth of England in search of the dances and their associated tunes.
 Particularly before the Great War, Sharp cycled and walked many miles, collecting folk songs and morris, sword and country dances.
 Other parts of The Morris Book were published, with Part 5 in 1914, in association with George Butterworth.
 As a result of these labours he also published The Sword Dances of Northern England (1913), 3 parts, and The Country Dance Book, (1909), 6 parts.
 A number of morris and sword teams started up, notably Thaxted Morris Men in 1911.

 The story continues when a request came to Sharp for songs suitable for a club of working girls - the Esperance Club in Cumberland Market, St Pancras.
 It was under the care of Mary Neal, with Herbert MacIlwaine as choir master; the girls amusements were singing and dancing.
 The folk songs that Mary Neal obtained from Sharp and introduced to the Esperance girls were such a success that she determined to discover dances to go with them.
-Sharp told her of the morris dances and of William Kimber, whom she went to Oxford to interview.
-Kimber and another dancer went along to teach the girls.
+Sharp told her of the morris dances and of William Kimber, whom she went to Oxford to interview, but in vain.
+She wrote instead and eventually terms were agreed and Kimber and his cousin Richard cam to London to teach the girls.
 This led to a public performance in Small Queen's Hall of folk songs, dances and singing games.
 In July 1907 Sharp published, in collaboration with Herbert MacIlwaine, The Morris Book, Part 1, the accompanying music was in two sets with pianoforte arrangements by Sharp.
 In the first edition of The Morris Book the notation was based partly on the dancing of the Esperance Club girls, in the second edition (1912), the dances were noted directly from Kimber and other traditional dancers.
 In 1910 Mary Neal published her Esperance Morris Book, and the Esperance Morris Guild was formed, lasting until 1914 when it lapsed.
 In 1911 The English Folk Dance Society was formed, among the names on the first committee were Lady Gomme, Dr R. Vaughan Williams and George Butterworth.